Best Bitcoin ETF in 2026: Which One Should You Buy?

 Can I trade options on Bitcoin ETFs?

 Yes.
 IBIT has by far the deepest options liquidity, processing over 2 million contracts in a single session during February 2026 volatility.
-FBTC, ARKB, BITB, GBTC, and BTC also have listed options, but with significantly less liquidity and wider spreads.
+FBTC, ARKB, BITB, GBTC, BTC, and HODL also have listed options, but with significantly less liquidity and wider spreads.

 What happens if the Bitcoin ETF issuer goes bankrupt?